 The main affirmative and negative words in Spanish: A quick reference

-When you think about negation in Spanish, you’ll first need decide whether you need to use one of the Spanish words below.
+When you think about negation in Spanish, you’ll first need to decide whether you need to use one of the Spanish words below.

-If you need to use ‘something’, ‘somebody’, ‘some’, ‘any’, ‘always’, or ‘also’ in a Spanish sentence or the negative equivalent, you’ll need work with one of the below Spanish negative pairs.
+If you need to use ‘something’, ‘somebody’, ‘some’, ‘any’, ‘always’, or ‘also’ in a Spanish sentence or the negative equivalent, you’ll need to work with one of the below Spanish negative pairs.

 For each negative pair, there is a positive word in the left column with an associated negative word in the right column.
 You’ll have to flip between the words in each pair as you go between positive and negative sentences in Spanish.